mezorian/openHERTA/README.md

 - [ ] finish go webserver API endpoints which handle data changes in front-end
 - [ ] finish go webserver API endpoints which handle reload requests from front-end
 - [ ] finish java-script implementation of event.html for animations
-- [ ] finish java-script implementation to tripper API endpoints
+- [ ] finish java-script implementation to trigger API endpoints
-- [ ] finish java-script implementation to reload divs from API endpoints
+- [x] finish java-script implementation to reload divs from API endpoints

 ### v0.3.0 data persistence implementation
 - [ ] add implementation to persist and load all data in / from database